Palestinian genocide allegations: 2021 Israel–Palestine crisis

 During the 2021 Israel–Palestine crisis, a video circulated on social media showing Israelis celebrating at the Western Wall, whilst a tree near the Al-Aqsa Mosque burns in the background.
 A large crowd of Israeli Jews gathered around a fire near the mosque on 10 May, chanting yimakh shemam, a Hebrew curse meaning "may their names be erased".
 IfNotNow co-founder and B'Tselem USA director Simone Zimmerman criticized them as exhibiting "genocidal animus towards Palestinians — emboldened and unfiltered".
 The Intercept described the video as "unsettling" and an example of "ultranationalist frenzy".
 Ayman Odeh, a member of the Knesset for the Joint List, said the video was "shocking".

 In an opinion survey of American Jews, commissioned by the Jewish Electorate Institute following the 2021 crisis, 22 percent agreed that "Israel is committing genocide against the Palestinians," and Matt Boxer in The Forward noted that the poll may have underestimated the percentage of American Jews who have a critical view of Israel because it undercounted secular Jews, who tend to be less attached to Israel.
 Conversely, the accusation of genocide during this period was rejected as "ridiculous" and "baseless" by several Jewish and Israeli human rights lawyers, including some who had accused Israel of apartheid.

 Gaza genocide

+Israel has been accused of attacking Palestinians using collective punishment, forced displacement (ethnic cleansing), airstrikes (including in refugee camps), famine, and rape and sexual violence since October 2023, as well as the deliberate and systematic infliction of life-threatening conditions by military siege.